Technology / DevOps

 Oracle Cloud Infrastructure (OCI) and Microsoft Azure are two major players in the cloud arena.
 Each one of these providers has areas in which they excel, so it may be challenging to decide which one is right for you.
 In this article, we’ll go through the differences between Oracle Cloud and MS Azure.
 Primarily, we’ll look at the cost of each, ease of deployment, and the number of services provided.

-Need to Train Up On Cloud Technologies?
+Need to Train up on Cloud Technologies?

 Every organization is migrating to the cloud — or at least relying on cloud-based services more than ever.
 As a result, it’s a no-brainer for any IT pro to have cloud skills.
 Find the online cloud training you need from vendors like Oracle and Microsoft Azure with CBT Nuggets.